 - Visual loss

 What Exactly Is A Cataract?

 A cataract is a clouding of the lens of the eye, which is usually translucent.
 Cataracts are hidden within the eye and can only be seen with a special microscope.

 As a result, they have little impact on the appearance of the eye and cause no discomfort.
 Changes can be so subtle that you are unaware of the impact of a cataract at first.

 A cloudy lens inside the eye causes blurred vision in the same way as fingerprints on a camera lens cause blurry pictures regardless of our attempts to focus.
 A cataract occurs when the human lens becomes cloudy or hazy to the point of obstructing vision.
 The blur caused by a cataract will not be helped by adjusting glasses (focus).

 - Causes of Cataracts

-If you have any eye disorder or a severe medical problem, the chance of complications is higher.
-Because of underlying eye damage from other conditions including glaucoma or macular degeneration, cataract surgery often fails to improve vision.
+If you have any severe eye disorder or a severe medical problem such as very poorly controlled diabetes or hypermature cataracts, the chance of complications may be higher.
+In cases of very severe underlying eye damage from conditions such as glaucoma or macular degeneration, cataract surgery may sometimes fail to improve vision.
 Before deciding on cataract surgery or getting cataract surgery in Singapore, it’s a good idea to assess and treat other eye conditions if at all possible.
 Ensure that your eye doctor provides near post-surgery follow-up to ensure that your eyes regain full vision quickly and that your recovery goes smoothly.

 Not all cataracts require surgery.
 They will, however, continue to evolve and impair your vision if left untreated.
 Get medical attention to determine the seriousness of the cataracts.